How to create a family budget

 Next, add up your expenses, including all monthly bills shared by the family, debts (credit card bill, student loans, mortgage, etc.) and ongoing costs like household supplies, childcare and gas.

 You have no shortage of options when it comes to the budgeting style you choose.
 Explore different budget types to find one that fits your needs and preferences.
 Some popular choices include the 50/30/20 method , the envelope method and the line-item method.
 You can even mix and match styles for a custom approach that meets your goals.

 Track your spending

 Once you put your budget in action, you’ll want to check in and see how you’re doing.
-Smart tools like buckets and boosters in Ally Bank's Interest Checking Account and Savings Account can help you organize and keep tabs on your spending and saving.
+Smart tools like buckets and boosters in Ally Bank's Spending Account and Savings Account can help you organize and keep tabs on your spending and saving.
 Keep a close eye on all your bank accounts, credit cards and cash spending to see how well you’re following your budget.
 It may take a couple of months of tracking your spending and making budget tweaks to get your plan in a realistic spot that you can stick to.

 Review your budget monthly

 About every 30 days, take stock of your budget and how it’s working.
 Your family’s money management plan doesn’t have to be set in stone.
 Your life and needs will change, which means your budget will as well.
 A new baby, moving and a job change are just a few examples of shifts that may require tweaks to your plan.
 Don’t be afraid to pivot when necessary.
 Communication is key, so check in with your spouse to make sure you’re both on the same page as time goes on.